Old car logos: American car companies that went out of business

 Kaiser-Frazer Logo

-Founded in Ohio, Kaiser-Frazer became a manufacturer of affordable and reliable automobiles aimed at consumers looking for economical options.
+Founded in Ohio, Kaiser-Frazer became a manufacturer of affordable and reliable automobiles for consumers looking for economical options.
 Despite promising prospects, the company ran into financial difficulties and eventually declared bankruptcy, resulting in a limited lifespan of a few years.

-As for branding, Kaiser-Frazer took an unconventional approach.
+Kaiser-Frazer took an unconventional approach to branding.
 The company’s emblem differed from the norms of its era: there was no text or wordmark on it.
 Instead, the emblem was a set of geometric shapes, giving an idea of what would become common practice in modern car branding.

 This avant-garde design strategy set Kaiser-Frazer apart in a market that mostly used logos with a lot of text.
 The decision to use a geometric design without words was a bold move, a departure from the norm that gave the brand a unique place despite its short lifespan.

-Even after his passing, Kaiser-Frazer left an indelible mark, especially in the field of branding and logo design.
-Although the Kaiser-Frazer company did not last long, it had a significant impact on design norms, anticipating changes in how automobile companies would present themselves.
+Even after his passing, Kaiser-Frazer left an indelible mark, especially in branding and logo design.
+Although the Kaiser-Frazer company did not last long, it significantly impacted design norms, anticipating changes in how automobile companies would present themselves.

 La Salle